tinymce/tinymce-docs/plugins/textpattern.md

 There are three types of patterns: `inline`, `block`, and `replacement` patterns.
 Inline patterns have a `start` and an `end` text pattern whereas the block and replacement patterns only have a `start`.
 A user can specify the formats to be applied to the selection, commands to be executed, or text to be replaced.

+When using list commands make sure that the [lists plugin]({{ site.baseurl }}/plugins/lists) is registered for normalized behavior across browsers.

 > Note: Formats and commands must be already registered with the editor.
 See the [formats]({{ site.baseurl }}/configure/content-formatting/#formats) and [commands]({{ site.baseurl }}/api/tinymce/tinymce.editorcommands/) documentation for more information.

 **Default Value:**